 Frontline staff efforts part of SMRT’s WeCare service ethos

-The story of ASM Heiadayah, and that of her colleagues SASM Alain, SM Norazhar and ASM Hafiz (see other post here) are examples of SMRT’s WeCare service ethos put into practice, where frontline staff go the extra mile to provide commuter-centric, safe, reliable and comfortable journeys.
+These stories of ASM Heiadayah, and that of her colleagues SASM Alain, SM Norazhar and ASM Hafiz (see other post here) were shared in celebration of World Autism Awareness Month in April, and are examples of SMRT’s WeCare service ethos put into practice, where frontline staff go the extra mile to provide commuter-centric, safe, reliable and comfortable journeys.

 The WeCare service ethos can be found in the suite of services by SMRT, such as dementia Go-To Points and Go-To SMRT.
 These are all part of SMRT’s efforts to build affinity and better serve commuters on our network.